AgoraIO/agora-rtt-server/README.md

 * Java Development Kit (JDK) 1.8 or higher.
 * Installed [Maven](https://maven.apache.org/download.cgi) on your system.
-* An Integrated Development Environment (IDE) to work with java project code.
+* An Integrated Development Environment (IDE) configured to work with java projects.
+* [Curl](https://curl.se/download.html) for testing your server implementation.
 * Enabled Real-Time Transcription for your project.
 Contact sales@Agora.io
 * Activated a [supported cloud storage service](#supported-third-party-cloud-storage-services) to record and store Real-Time Transcription texts.